 \section{Dynamical Peach-Koehler force}

-In this section we focus on the interaction between dislocations (for a recent review of the developments in this subject in the conventional formulation of elasticty see \cite{lubarda_dislocation_2019}).
+In this section we focus on the interaction between dislocations (for a recent review of the developments in this subject in the conventional formulation of elasticity see \cite{lubarda_dislocation_2019}).
 We derive the formula describing the force between two dislocations for the traceless theory.
-An analogous computation for vacancies present is straightforward.
+An analogous computation for the fluctuating number of vacancies and interstitials case is straightforward.
 The Lorentz force exerted by one dipole on another reads:

 The first term represents the usual Peach-Koehler force, which will have contributions from both gauge fields, which account for relativistic corrections depending on time and the defect's velocity, along with the usual term that encapsulates the material's elastic properties.
-The second term is the Biot-Savart analogue for the elastic force-interaction and it purely depends on the velocity.
-The full force written as a function of the Burgers vectors and the velocity reads: \begin{widetext} \end{widetext} The force contains also a contribution from the acceleration (if present) of the defect just like in electrodynamics.
+The second term is the Biot-Savart analog for the elastic force interaction and it purely depends on the velocity.
+The full force written as a function of the Burgers vectors and the velocity reads \begin{widetext}

+\end{widetext} The force contains also a contribution from the acceleration (if present) of the defect just like in electrodynamics.
 The first term on the right hand side of Eq. \eqref{eq:PKforce} is the regular "electrostatic" component in the low velocity limit.
 This can be seen if the relativistic correction is equal to unity.
-It happens when one interchanges $b_i\longleftrightarrow d_i$ and then fixes $n_i\rightarrow -n_i$.
-The result will be the force on the first dislocation produced by the second one, $F^{PK}_{2\rightarrow 1}$.
-The contributions from the first terms will cancel each other out, but this is not the case for the rest of terms containing corrections from velocities (i.e. magnetic part).
-This parallels results in electrodynamics.
+It happens that when one interchanges $b_i\longleftrightarrow d_i$ and then fixes $n_i\rightarrow -n_i$, the result will be the force on the first dislocation produced by the second one, $F^{PK}_{2\rightarrow 1}$.
+By adding them both for the total force of the system, contributions from the first terms will cancel each other out, but this is not the case for the rest of terms containing corrections from velocities (i.e. the magnetic part).
+This parallels result in electrodynamics.
 We know that two moving charged particles exert forces that are not reciprocal.
-The explanation being that the difference in rate of change of the system's momentum is carried out as electromagnetic radiation.
-In our case the stress field carries the disturbance and as a consequence of the elastic radiation from a moving dislocation.
+The explanation is that the difference in rate of change of the system's momentum is carried out as electromagnetic radiation.
+In our case the stress field carries the disturbance as a consequence of the elastic radiation from a moving dislocation.